Can opener: Electric

 The first electric can opener was modeled after the rotating wheel can opener design and patented in 1931.
 Advertised as capable of removing lids from more than 20 cans per minute without risk of injury, it nevertheless found little success.

 Electric openers were re-introduced in 1956 by two American companies.
 Klassen Enterprises of Centreville brought out a wall-mounted electric model, but this complex design was unpopular too.

 The same year, Walter Hess Bodle invented a freestanding device, combining an electric can opener and knife sharpener.
 He and his family members built their prototype in his garage, with daughter Elizabeth sculpting the body design.
 It was manufactured under the "Udico" brand of the Union Die Casting Co. in Los Angeles, California, US and was offered in Flamingo Pink, Avocado Green, and Aqua Blue, popular colors of the era.
 These openers were introduced to the market for Christmas sales and found immediate success.

+Like many electronic appliances introduced at the time, electric can openers were promoted as tools to make cooking more convenient.